grigaut/bgc-data-processing/docs/index.md

     1. make will install the correct environment and run the script

-    Any `.py` file loctaed in the [scripts](/scripts/) folder can be run with a make rule starting by `run-` and ending with the name of the file (without the `.py` extension) and where all underscores ('_') ar replaced by hyphens ('-').
+    Any `.py` file located in the folder `./scripts/` can be run with a make rule starting by `run-` and ending with the name of the file (without the `.py` extension) and where all underscores ('_') ar replaced by hyphens ('-').
-    *These rules are created dynamically so if a new script is added, there is no modification to apply to [Makefile](/Makefile) to use the corresponding rule*
+    *These rules are created dynamically so if a new script is added, there is no modification to apply to the Makefile to use the corresponding rule*

 === "Without make"
     *Virtual environment must have been built, see [here](#building-the-virtual-environment)*